olk90/pysideTableDialog/README.md

 Since I've learned using PySide basically only "by doing", there might be some best practices, I'm not aware of.
 So, if you have some suggestions or improvements, feel free to share them!

+I have moved this repository to https://codeberg.org/olk90/pysideTableDialog where I will continue development.